Interships and Fellowships

 Among the institutions that have hosted our graduates throughout these years are:

 - the Austrian, Belgian, British, Dutch, Finnish, German, Italian, Polish, Portuguese and Slovenian Ministries for Foreign Affairs

-- the European Union Delegations of Beijing, Geneva, Khartoum, New York and Strasbourg
+- the European Union Delegations of Beijing, Geneva, Khartoum, New York, Strasbourg, Sudan and Israel

 - the European Union Agency for Fundamental Rights